Generic selectors

 CONCLUSION

 This case report highlights the fact that rifampicin, even though the key drug in managing tuberculosis, can sometimes precipitate adrenal crisis and treating physicians should be aware of this.
-Also the steroid replacement dose in such patients is higher than the usual doasge used in adrenal insufficiency.
+Also the steroid replacement dose in such patients is higher than the usual dosage used in adrenal insufficiency.

 Ethical approval